interior top image

 Project Description

-This pilot program is seeking to offer help to faith communities who would like to find a way to pay reparations by way of their music ministry or larger church body’s congregational song.
+This program seeks to offer help to faith communities who would like to find a way to pay reparations by way of their music ministry or larger church body’s congregational song.
 Since each faith community is different, this program is not prescriptive (we aren’t saying, “this is exactly what you need to do”).
 Rather, we seek to offer a guide which will help congregations in creating a unique program for their own ministry setting and/or context.
 We also hope that this program will connect us to partners across the U.S. and Canada who will give us feedback on whether this program should continue forward, and if so, how it can be improved.

 Our Hopes & Dreams